nosilver4u/s3-image-optimizer/readme.txt

 * rewrote bucket scanning to use AJAX in order to avoid timeouts
 * fixed delay not working for WP-CLI
 * display configuration errors when run from WP-CLI
+* fixed S3IO_DOSPACES constant not working
+* fixed scanner broken on objects with apostrophes
+* fixed URL optimizer with url-encoded characters (like spaces = %20)

 = 2.0 =
 * added compatibility with Digital Ocean Spaces